AruntejaLonka/-Book-Recommendation-System_capestone-_project-4/README.md

 A Book Recommendation System which recommends the users a selection of books based on their interests.

-Data used for this project was taken from here

 # **1. Data Cleaning and Pre-Processing**
 The dataset consists of three tables; Books, Users, and Ratings.
 Data from all three tables are cleaned and preprocessed separately as defined below briefly: